Image: Shutterstock

 7. Can too much orange juice harm an unborn baby?

-Consuming oranges during pregnancy can impart various health benefits such as the baby’s brain development, increased immunity, improved digestion.
+Consuming oranges as a part of your prenatal nutrition plan can impart various health benefits such as the baby’s brain development, increased immunity, and improved digestion.
 But anything taken in excess can be harmful.
 Therefore you need to consume only the recommended number of oranges during pregnancy to avoid any adverse reactions.
 Two oranges a day could provide you with all the nutrients and benefits you require, but consult your OB/GYN to check its safety and follow the necessary precautionary tips for a healthy and safe pregnancy.

 Infographic: Health Benefits Of Oranges During Pregnancy